kubernetes-sigs/node-feature-discovery/docs/reference/master-configuration-reference.md

 thus effectively re-syncing all nodes in the cluster (i.e. ensuring labels, annotations, extended resources and taints are in place).

-Does not have effect if the [NodeFeatureAPI](feature-gates.md#nodefeatureapi) feature gate is disabled.

 Default: 1 hour.

 Example: